simonpainter/www.simonpainter.com/docs/Tech/Dijkstra/dijkstra-ospf.md

 ## Why This Matters for Your Network: OSPF's Scaling Limitations

 Understanding the computational complexity of Dijkstra's algorithm reveals why OSPF networks face inherent scaling challenges.
 Let's examine the mathematics behind these limitations—something rarely discussed in networking documentation yet crucial to network design.
+OSPF areas are often presented primarily as a tool for route summarisation and LSA flood control.
+Whilst these benefits are valuable, they're actually secondary outcomes of a design necessity driven by the computational overhead of Dijkstra's algorithm.
+Let's explore why.

 In a single OSPF area, Dijkstra's algorithm has a computational complexity of O(V²), where V represents the number of vertices (routers) in the network.
 This means that when you double the number of routers in your area, you quadruple the computational work required for each route calculation.
 However, the real impact is even more significant because the number of edges (links) also influences the complexity.